Establish a solid credit history for your business to improve your financing options.

 5Monitoring your business credit score

-To ensure your efforts to improve your business credit are working, it’s important to monitor your score regularly.
+To ensure your efforts to improve your business credit are working, monitor your score regularly.

-By building and maintaining solid business credit, you raise the chances your business will get the funding it needs to grow and thrive.
+By building and maintaining solid business credit, you can stabilize your cash flow and increase the chances your business will get the funding it needs to grow and thrive.

 Track your score across the major business credit bureaus: